 When we understand the various properties of food and herbs, we can best use them to support our body’s physical needs.

-Want to learn how to use food and herbs to support the body and heal conditions?
-Check out my online cooking classes at Learn it Live.
+Do you want to learn how to use food and herbs to support the body and heal conditions?

 The Practice of Traditional Western Herbalism, by Matthew Wood, North Atlantic Books, 2004, pg.
 77-78